 This information is provided for King's College students who have been receiving allergy shots from their allergist at home and who wish to continue with their injections while attending King's.

 Be sure that all vials are properly labeled and that your injection schedule and allergist's instructions are enclosed.
+Refrigerated storage for your allergy serum is provided in the student health center located in Andre Hall (72 West North St).

 Required Information includes: